KarrieK/DH17_COMMAND_LINE_1/README.md

 What have we got?

-You can use CTRL+Z to kill the cat command at any point
+You can use CTRL+Z to kill the cat command at any point - way too much information to make any real sesne of it.

+So let's use head to look at the first ten lines

 ## Documentation ##